Edgar Fellows Capstone Experience

 About the Project

 For the traditional thesis, the written component is the goal.
-It should reflect a deep understanding of the chosen topic, grounded in research, dialogue and reflection.
-While not quite a master’s thesis, it might be thought of has having the substance of two substantial term papers, where the sum is somehow more than the parts.
+It should reflect a deep understanding of the chosen topic, grounded in research, dialogue, and reflection.
+While not quite a Master’s thesis, it might be thought of as having the substance of two substantial term papers, where the sum is somehow more than the parts.

-All theses and projects (at least their written component) will be submitted to and archived by the Edgar Fellows directors for the purpose of archiving.
+All theses and projects (at least their written component) will be submitted to the Edgar Fellows directors for the purpose of archiving.